 Each of the rooms upstairs has a space that flows out, giving the occupants plenty of room to engage with their surroundings.

 The corridor runs along the eastern part of the building with a long bookshelf.
-There’s a home office, and a centralized flow between the hallways and rooms.
+There’s also a home office here, which offers a centralized flow between the hallways and rooms.

 The living rooms on the upper story all have a private veranda.
-It was important to the home owners to have that connection between the inside and outside, so the rooms feel like they extend through these large windows right out to the garden.
+Indeed, it was important to the home owners to have that connection between the inside and outside.
+As such, architect Raulino Silva designed the rooms to feel like they extend through these large windows, right out to the garden.

-Rugs were chosen for the living room and dining table that help to define zones in the open plan room.
+Rugs were chosen especially for the living room and dining table to help define zones in the open plan room.

 Floor to ceiling curtains make the design elegant and simple.
-They soften the hard look of a wall of window, and the chosen textiles float so gently, barely kissing the floor.
+They soften the hard look of a wall of window, and the chosen textiles in particular float so gently, barely kissing the floor.

 Bedrooms in warm tones, and custom headboards provide a relaxing and peaceful place to unwind.

-Architect Raulino Silva explains, “both bathrooms have a private winter garden that allows its natural illumination and ventilation.”
+Raulino explains, “both bathrooms have a private winter garden that allows its natural illumination and ventilation.”

-Charged with the task of creating a house where both floors have a direct connection with the garden, architect Raulino Silva devised a way for rooms to extend beyond the walls.
-Each room uses windows for walls, providing private shade and secret patios to make the Touguinhó III House feel spacious and well lit.
-It’s a house with an abundance of comfortable spaces in which to relax and enjoy views of the garden.
+Charged with the task of creating a house where both floors have a direct connection with the garden, Raulino devised a way for rooms to extend beyond the walls.
+Each room uses windows for walls, providing private shade and secret patios to make this Portuguese house feel spacious and well lit.
+Overall, it’s a simply stunning space with an abundance of comfortable spaces in which to relax and enjoy views of the garden.